 TikTok: Reach Buyers Who Aren’t Looking Yet

-TikTok’s algorithm surfaces content to people who haven’t followed you, which makes it one of the best brand-awareness tools available right now.
-Short videos showcasing features, debunking myths about financing, or showing a customer reaction during delivery can pull massive organic reach without a dollar in paid spend.
+TikTok’s algorithm surfaces content to people who haven’t followed you, making it one of the best brand-awareness tools available right now.
+Short videos showcasing features, debunking financing myths, or capturing a customer reaction during delivery can pull massive organic reach without a dollar in paid spend.

 Authenticity matters more than production value here.
 A sales manager filming a quick walkaround on a phone will outperform a polished corporate video nine times out of ten.
 Lean into that.